Briscoe Cain: Political career

 In December 2015, Cain successfully defended the religious rights of Beaumont police officers when the city banned them from having Bible study during lunch breaks.
 In 2016, Cain obtained via a FOIA request invoices sent by a California bioscience company to four Texas medical schools.
 From these invoices he claimed the Texas schools were using tax dollars to purchase aborted fetal tissue, since Planned Parenthood was known to give fetuses to the California company.
 In a statement, Texas Tech University Health Sciences Center El Paso said that it strictly followed federal and state guidelines.
 Cain is the Texas legal counsel to Operation Rescue.

+Cain was elected by the Republican Party of Texas as an at-large member of the United States Electoral College in 2020.
+On December 14, 2020, he participated in the Texas presidential electors' meeting in Austin, Texas, casting his vote for Donald Trump for President.

 Electoral history

 In the 2016 Republican runoff election, Cain defeated seven-term incumbent Wayne Smith by 23 votes.
 In the 2016 general election, Cain defeated Libertarian candidate Ken Lowder.
 Cain ran unopposed in the Republican primary election held on March 6, 2018.
 On July 5, 2017, Terry Sain of Baytown, Texas announced that he would be running against Cain in the 2018 Republican primary.
 However, just before the December 11, 2017, deadline to file for a place on the primary ballot, Sain announced that he was no longer going to challenge Cain.
 Citing the difficulties of running a campaign as a reason he dropped out of the race, Sain told The Baytown Sun that running in the campaign "wasn't quite as easy of a road as I thought it was going to be."

 In the November 6, 2018, general election Cain ran unopposed.

 On November 18, 2019, Robert Hoskins of Baytown, Texas announced he would be running against Cain in the 2020 Republican primary.
 Hoskins, considered a moderate Republican, is a member of the Baytown City Council and a former member of the Goose Creek Consolidated Independent School District board of trustees.
 The race between Cain and Hoskins was considered to be one of the more high-profile primary contests during the 2020 Texas Republican primary.
 On March 3, 2020, Cain defeated Hoskins in the Republican primary election, when Cain received 11,752 votes (79.32 percent) to Hoskins' 3,064 votes (20.68 percent).
 Cain defeated Democrat Mary Williams in the 2020 general election for District 128 representative.

+Cain ran unopposed in the Republican primary election held on March 1, 2022.
+In the November 8, 2022, general election Cain defeated Democrat Chuck Crews with 70.5 percent of the vote.